Valuable resources for teaching writing

 The National Writing Project is the premier effort to improve writing in America.
 Through its professional development model, NWP builds the leadership, programs, and research needed for teachers to help their students become successful writers and learners.

 Every student deserves a highly skilled teacher of writing.
-To that end, each of the 195 NWP sites conducts an annual summer institute, attended by the most experienced teachers in the area.
+To that end, each of the over 200 NWP sites (across 50 states) conducts an annual summer institute, attended by the most experienced teachers in the area.
 Together, these teachers prepare for leadership roles by demonstrating their most effective practices, studying research, and improving their knowledge of writing by writing themselves.

 This model of summer and school-year programs, designed and supported by the National Writing Project, is validated by NWP research.
 Studies of student achievement, both local and national, show positive results.
 Importantly, NWP sponsors research directed by local sites as well as research targeted at key educational concerns, for example, how to support new teachers or how to support teachers, grades 4-12, in their efforts to improve students' reading and writing for academic purposes.